Contributor: Patrick Vincent

 Location: Musée Alpin, Chamonix

-Reaching the Croix de La Flégère in the 1832 took approximately two hours and half, although, then as now, some visitors boasted of being able to do it in half that time.
+Reaching the Croix de La Flégère in 1832 took approximately two and a half hours, although, then as now, some visitors boasted of being able to do it in half that time.
 Close to the cross was a ‘buvette’ run by the local shepherd, Samuel Couttet, who offered refreshments as well as chamois blankets and shelter for those wishing to stay overnight for the sunrise.
 John Murray’s Handbook for Travellers in Switzerland (1838) describes it in the following manner:

 Murray specifies that ‘sight-seeing is turned to good account […] in Chamouny’.
 The Romantic fashion for the sublime fed the local inn-keepers, hotel staff, guides, and mule-drivers, a surprising number of whom signed their names in the book, sometimes in the local patois.
 It also provided work to artists, including Romantic illustrator Samuel Birmann; Robert Burford, whose ‘Description of a view of Mont Blanc’, taken a few hundred meters above the cross, was exhibited at Leicester Square Panorama in 1835, drawing even more tourists to the viewing point; and, in the early 1850s, Albert Smith, the celebrated creator of ‘Mont Blanc’, which drew a million spectators to Egyptian Hall.
 That La Flégère had become a commercial spectacle by 1851 is made clear in an entry stating that ‘It beats the great exhibition!!!!!’